-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 - a causal link between the violation and the damage.

-In follow-on actions, the proof of the violation will be provided by the administrative decision; while in standalone actions, the claimant must prove it.
+In follow-on actions, the proof of the violation will be provided by the administrative decision; while in standalone actions, the claimant must prove the violation.
 Please see question 10.5 on the binding effect of final decisions adopted by the pertinent competition authorities to prove the existence of the violation.

-As explained in question 8.1, to assess the existence of damages and their amount, expert reports are used both by the claimants and defendants in most cases, and are relied on by courts.
+As explained in question 8.1, to assess the existence of damages and their amount, expert reports are used both by the claimants and defendants in most cases.
 These reports must establish the hypothetical counterfactual but-for scenario that would have existed in the absence of the violation of competition law.
-The EU offers guidance on different methods that can be used to assess damages in its Practical Guide on Quantifying Harm in Actions for Damages based on Breaches of Article 101 or 102 of the Treaty on the Functioning of the European Union; and the Markets and Competition Commission is preparing its own guide on the subject, the draft of which is still in the approval phase (the public consultation phase ended in October 2021).
+The European Commission offers guidance on different methods that can be used to assess damages in its Practical Guide on Quantifying Harm in Actions for damages based on breaches of Article 101 or 102 TFEU; the Markets and Competition Commission has published similar guidance in its Guide for Quantifying Harm from Competition Law Infringements, issued on 11 July 2023.

+The reports submitted by claimants must comply with the requirements of the Supreme Court in this type of case, as defined in its judgment of 7 November 2013 in the sugar cartel case – that is, they must present "a reasonable and technically-sound hypothesis based on comparable and non-erroneous data".
+If reports do not meet this requirement, the Spanish courts will usually resort to judicial estimation.
+In its initial judgments, issued on June 2023 and March 2024, in the so-called 'truck litigation' – which followed on from the 19 July 2016 decision of the European Commission in the Trucks Case AT 39824 – the Spanish Supreme Court confirmed, among other things, the possibility for judges to resort to judicial estimation considering the difficulty of quantification in these cases.
+They can do so by applying the Court of Justice of the European Union (CJEU) judgment on a request for a preliminary ruling from Commercial Court 3 of Valencia (Spain) (Case C-312/21, Tráficos Manuel Ferrer), issued on 16 February 2023, which expressly states the conditions that must be met (and verified by the national court) in order to be able to resort to the faculty of judicial estimation of harm.

+The CJEU has confirmed that judicial estimation is acceptable only if, once harm has been accredited, quantification is objectively impossible or excessively difficult.
+It has also stated that the directive establishes the means to correct any hypothetical situation of initial information asymmetry between the parties by using the procedural instruments provided in Article 5 and its transposition norms.
+So, if the claimant is unable to prove its case because it submitted inappropriate expert evidence despite having access to the procedural tools that would have allowed it to correct this, "it is not for the national court to take the place of the latter or to remedy its shortcomings".

 8.3 On whom does the burden of proof rest?

-Under the pre-Directive 2014/104/EU regime (see question 2.2), the burden of proof of the damage (and of the causal link) lies with the claimant and there is no legal provision allowing a direct presumption of harm.
-While the Spanish courts have started applying a presumption of harm in follow-on actions based on other pieces of evidence (fundamentally, on the administrative decision), this possibility has not yet been confirmed by the Supreme Court and it remains to be seen how it will rule on this matter.
+Under the pre-Directive 2014/104/EU regime (see question 2.2), the burden of proof of the damage (and of the causal link) rested with the claimant and there was no legal provision allowing a direct presumption of harm.
+However, in its initial judgments regarding the so-called 'truck litigation' (see question 8.2), the Supreme Court applied the general judicial presumption of Article 386 of the Civil Procedure Act because it considered that the characteristics of the sanctioned conduct – that is, its lengthy duration, broad geographic scope, nature, and high affected market share – and the maxims of experience allowed for the presumption that the conduct had effects on the market.

-By contrast, in the post- Directive 2014/104/EU regime, Article 76 of the Law on the Defence of Competition (Article 17.2 of Directive 2014/104/EU) establishes a rebuttable presumption that cartels cause damage.
-The Court of Justice of the European Union (CJEU) expressly confirmed in its recent judgment of 22 June 2022 (Case C-267/20) that this presumption of harm does not apply to an action for damages that pertains to an infringement of competition law that ceased before the timeframe for transposing the directive expired (27 December 2016).
+By contrast, under the post-Directive 2014/104/EU regime, Article 76 of the Law on the Defence of Competition (Article 17.2 of Directive 2014/104/EU) establishes a rebuttable presumption that cartels cause damage.
+The CJEU expressly confirmed in its judgment of 22 June 2022 (Case C-267/20) that this presumption of harm does not apply to an action for damages that pertains to an infringement of competition law that ceased before the timeframe for transposing the directive expired (27 December 2016).

 8.4 What defences are typically available in competition litigation?

 It is common for defendants to dispute the statute of limitations of the action.
-The CJEU's judgment of 22 June 2022, established that Article 10 of Directive 2014/104/EU on limitation (Article 74 of the Law on the Defence of Competition), despite being a substantive provision (which should not be applied retroactively), applies in cases where the action for damages was exercised after the provisions transposing the directive into Spanish law entered into force, provided that the action could still be validly exercised (ie, the statute of limitations has not yet expired) on the date the timeframe for transposing the directive (ie, 27 December 2016) expired.
+The CJEU's judgment of 22 June 2022 established that Article 10 of Directive 2014/104/EU on limitation (Article 74 of the Law on the Defence of Competition), despite being a substantive provision (which should not be applied retroactively), applies in cases where the action for damages was exercised after the provisions transposing the directive into Spanish law entered into force, provided that the action could still be validly exercised (ie, the statute of limitations has not yet expired) on the date on which the timeframe for transposing the directive (ie, 27 December 2016) expired.
 Depending on the dies a quo in the specific case, the application of this criterion in Spanish cases may be contra legem, given that:

 - Spain transposed the directive late (in May 2017); and